RyanKim17920/DeepMoE/README.md

 - **Optimizer and Learning Rate Scheduler Options**
   - `--optimizer`: Optimizer to use.
 Options include `"adam"`, `"sgd"`, `"rmsprop"`, `"adagrad"`, `"adadelta"`, `"adamw"`, and `"adamax"`.
 Default is `"adam"`.
   - `--lr`: Learning rate for the optimizer.
 Default is `0.001`.
-  - `--milestones`: List of epochs where the learning rate is adjusted by 0.1 times for the MultiStepLR scheduler.
+  - `--milestones`: List of epochs where the learning rate is adjusted by gamma times for the MultiStepLR scheduler.
+  - `--gamma`: Factor by which the learning rate is reduced at each milestone for the MultiStepLR scheduler.
+Default is `0.1`.
+  - `--early_stop_metric`: Metric to use for early stopping.
+Options are `"val_loss"` or `"val_acc"`.
+Default is `"val_acc"`.
+  - `--patience`: Number of epochs to wait before early stopping if the metric does not improve.
+Default is `1e10` (essentially negates it).
 - **Advanced Options**
   - `--lambda_val`: Lambda value for the `deepmoe_loss` if using a Mixture of Experts (MoE) model.
 Default is `0.01`.
   - `--freeze_epochs`: Number of epochs to train with a frozen embedding layer, deducted from the total epochs specified.
 Default is `5`.